dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 in a [3,1]-D volume, three dimensions of space and one of time.
 This is why Gauss-Bonnet is relevent to cosmology and astronomy: the singularities of black holes are the "holes" in spacetime and therefore, Gauss-Bonnet applies to astronomy.
-Considering the energetic consequences of the topology of spacetime -- as the surfaces of its manifold changes topologically when hole appears where none was before -- is fascianting.
+As the surfaces of spacetime's manifold change topologically when a singularity appears where none was before, this is fascinating, considering the energetic consequences of the topology changes to spacetime.
 Why?  *Because equilibrium is a very special thing.* For continuity constraints to be placed upon physical systems, the additional constraint of energetic equilibrium results in a far more limited space for potential system configurations.

 <a name="the-hows-and-whys-of-the-mapper-algorithm" />